getsmarter/moodle-api/README.md

 6. Ensure your stuff is rubocop'd

 I am always keen to learn so please feel free to create an issue with code reviews, suggestions and possible refactorings.

+## Compatibility

+This gem has been use in production against Moodle 2.8.
+As long as the version you are using has Moodle web services you should be good to go.
+We are using this gem in production so, future upgrades will be done as future releases come out.

 ## TODOS